Foreign central banks' U.S. debt holdings fall - Fed

 The Fed said its holdings of so-called "other" securities

-held in custody and reported at face value rose by $19 million
+held in custody and reported at face value rose by $1 million to

 Overseas central banks, particularly those in Asia, have